Nimrod Borenstein

-Nimrod Borenstein (נמרוד בורנשטיין; born in 1969) is a British-French-Israeli composer whose music is widely performed throughout Europe, the US, Canada, Australia and Japan.
+Nimrod Borenstein (נמרוד בורנשטיין; born 1969) is a British-French-Israeli composer and conductor whose music is widely performed throughout Europe, the US, Canada, Australia, and Japan.
 His works are becoming part of the repertoire of many ensembles and orchestras.

 Education

-Born in Tel Aviv, Nimrod Borenstein grew up in Paris where he started his musical education at the age of 3.
-In 1984 he became a Laureat of the Cziffra Foundation and subsequently moved to London in 1986 to pursue his studies as a violinist with Itzhak Rashkovsky at the Royal College of Music.
+Born in Tel Aviv, Israel, Borenstein grew up in Paris, France, where he started his musical education at the age of 3.
+In 1984, he became a Laureat of the Cziffra Foundation and moved to London, England, in 1986 to pursue his studies as a violinist with Itzhak Rashkovsky at the Royal College of Music.
 He was then awarded the highest scholarship from the Leverhulme Trust to study composition with Paul Patterson at the Royal Academy.
-He is now an Associate of the Academy and is listed amongst the alumni as an illustrious past student.
+As of 2014, he is an Associate of the Academy and listed amongst the alumni.

 Composer

 Vladimir Ashkenazy has been a supporter of Borenstein's music for many years.
 In 2013 Ashkenazy conducted the Philharmonia Orchestra for a performance of The Big Bang and Creation of the Universe.
 Later that year he conducted the Philharmonia Orchestra at the Royal Festival Hall in the world premiere of If you will it, it is no dream.